Author-in-the-Loop Response Generation and Evaluation: Integrating Author Expertise and Intent in Responses to Peer Review: REspGen

 \subsection{Input Component Configuration}

-To provide the generator with additional paper-level context, we retrieve the most relevant paragraphs from the original submission using a hybrid retrieval–reranking pipeline.
+Inspired by prior work demonstrating that retrieval-augmented generation substantially enhances LLM outputs by grounding generations in domain-relevant external knowledge \citep{shi2026cognitive}, we adopt a two-stage retrieval pipeline to supply the generator with precise scientific context.
+Specifically, we retrieve the most relevant paragraphs from the original submission using a hybrid retrieval–reranking pipeline.
 Each paragraph is prepended with its corresponding section title.
 Given a review segment as the query, we apply a two-stage retrieval procedure: (1) Hybrid first-stage retrieval combining a sparse BM25 retriever \citep{bm25} with a dense retriever built on science-tuned SPECTER2 embeddings \citep{specter2}.
 BM25 captures exact lexical overlap, while SPECTER2 captures semantic similarity between scientific texts; we combine them to improve recall and robustness, especially when reviewer terminology differs from the paper wording.
 Scores from these two retrievers are fused using reciprocal rank fusion \citep{rrf}, yielding a robust initial candidate set.
-(2) Reranking of the top candidates using the BAAI/bge-reranker-v2-m3 cross-encoder \citep{bge-m3_v2}, which provides fine-grained semantic relevance scores.
+(2) Reranking of the top candidates using the BAAI/bge-reranker-v2-m3 cross-encoder \citep{bge}, which provides fine-grained semantic relevance scores.
 The final top-$k$ paragraphs (five by default) constitute the retrieved paper context (\textit{\textbf{v1}}).
 This module enriches the generator with topic-relevant scientific background while remaining lightweight and domain-agnostic, and is easily applicable across review–response scenarios.